coreos/docs/os/coreos-hardening-guide.md

 ### Local users

-CoreOS has a single default user account called "core".
+Container Linux has a single default user account called "core".
 Generally this user is the one that gets ssh keys added to it via cloud-config for administrators to login.
 The core users, by default, has access to the wheel group which grants sudo access.
 You can change this by removing the core user from wheel by running this command: `gpasswd -d core wheel`.

 ### Docker daemon